open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 ### Use Case 3: Max Skew

-When the even spread is unsatisfiable to a certain degree, we may want the scheduler not to schedule the workload.
+When the even spread is unsatisfiable to a certain degree, we may want the scheduler to generate a placement decision whose skew do not exceed the degree.

 **Example.** We want a even spread across the zones in us-east (i.e., us-east-1a and us-east-1b) and four clusters in total.
 If us-east-1a can provide three clusters and us-east-1b can only provide one cluster, then the even spread cannot be satisfied strictly.
 Following K8s's PodTopologySpread, we define the skew of a topoloy to be selected_clusters_in_current_topology - **min** selected_clusters_in_a_topology.
 For the above example, max skew is 3 - 1 = 2.

-If we want the max skew to be smaller than 2, then the scheduler should not schedule the workload.
+If we want the max skew to be 1, then the scheduling result may contain less clusters (like 2 clusters from us-east-1a and 1 cluster from us-east-1b) to ensure the max skew.
-The max skew constraint is a hard constraint if specified.

 ### Use Case 4: Joint Spread